Spiny Babbler

 Interesting Facts About the Spiny Babbler

-- 1The Spiny Babbler is the only bird species endemic to Nepal, making it a symbol of national pride and biodiversity.
+• 1The Spiny Babbler is the only bird species endemic to Nepal, making it a unique symbol of the country's natural heritage.

-- 2Despite its limited range, the Spiny Babbler thrives in a variety of forest types, from tropical lowlands to montane regions.
+• 2Despite its limited range, the Spiny Babbler has adapted well to various forest types, from subtropical to temperate zones.

 Spiny Babbler Conservation Status